DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Experiment

-We evaluate on ObjectNav in HM3Dv1, HM3Dv2, and MP3D, and compare against state-of-the-art methods in Table~\ref{tab:sota_objectnav}.
-DSCD-Nav achieves higher SR and SPL across all three benchmarks, indicating improved success and efficiency.
-The results suggest that structured dual-stance decision making yields more robust candidate selection in complex indoor scenes and transfers across datasets.

-Furthermore, we compare our method with other representative prompt-only baselines on HM3Dv2 (ObjectNav, val; Table \ref{tab:tf_benchmarks}(a)) and HM3Dv1 (GOAT, val unseen; Table \ref{tab:tf_benchmarks}(b)), with results reported in Table \ref{tab:tf_benchmarks}.
-Our method improves the performance of prompt-based approaches and is consistent with the conclusions on ObjectNav.
-On GOAT, it also boosts SR and SPL while significantly reducing AORI, indicating that it can maintain more stable progress and lower exploration redundancy in multi-subgoal, long-horizon tasks.
+Furthermore, we compare with representative training-free VLM-based baselines on HM3Dv2 (ObjectNav, val; Table~\ref{tab:tf_benchmarks}(a)) and HM3Dv1 (GOAT, val unseen; Table~\ref{tab:tf_benchmarks}(b)).
+DSCD-Nav improves over previous VLM-based methods, achieving 73.0\% SR and 38.7\% SPL on ObjectNav and 40.1\% SR and 32.3\% SPL on GOAT.
+It also reduces AORI to 39.2\% and 41.9\%, respectively, indicating more stable progress and reduced exploration redundancy in long-horizon navigation.